Flower: A Flow-Matching Solver for Inverse Problems: Related Works

 Among diffusion solvers, DPS \citep{chung2023diffusion} approximates $p_{\M Y \mid \M X_t = \M x_t}$ by $p_{\M Y \mid \M X_1 = \hat{\M x}_1(\M x_t)}$, where $\hat{\M x}_1(\M x_t)$ is the diffusion-based denoised version of $\M x_t$, which leads to a gradient correction to the diffusion dynamics. $\Pi$GDM \citep{song2023pseudoinverseguided} approximates $\tilde{p}_{\M X_1|\M X_t=\M x_t}=\mathcal N(\hat{\M x}_1(\M x_t),\nu_t^2 I)$ for some time-annealing $\nu_t$ and replaces the gradient correction of DPS with a pseudoinverse-based update. \emph{Flower} adopts the same approximation as $\Pi$GDM, but the subsequent steps differ.
 DDS \citep{Chung2023} shares the same perspective as DPS but replaces the gradient with a proximal step motivated by a manifold-preserving gradient perspective.
 DiffPIR \citep{zhu2023denoising} arrives at a very similar structure through half-quadratic splitting, alternating proximal data updates with diffusion denoising.
 Both DDS and DiffPIR are structurally close to \emph{Flower} but, unlike \emph{Flower}, they lack the Bayesian justification that interprets the updates as posterior sampling.
 DAPS \citep{Zhang2025Improving} also uses ancestral sampling similar to \emph{Flower}, but instead of directly computing $\tilde{p}_{\M X_1 \mid \M X_t=\M x_t,\M Y=y}$, it applies Langevin updates for its evaluation, which is more computationally demanding but extends naturally to nonlinear inverse problems.

-In the flow-matching domain, OT-ODE \citep{Pokle2023} employs a $\Pi$GDM-based approximation, similar in spirit to ours.
+In the flow-matching domain, OT-ODE \citep{Pokle2023} employs a $\Pi$GDM-based approximation, similar in spirit to \fixme{that of \emph{Flower}}.
 However, instead of adopting our ancestral sampling scheme, they, similar to the approach of $\Pi$GDM, approximate the score of the conditional distribution $\tilde{p}_{\M{Y} \mid \M{X}_t = \M {x}_t}$ in order to construct the new velocity field.
-Therefore, while we rely on the same approximation for $\tilde{p}_{\M {X}_1 \mid \M {X}_t = \M x_t}$, our methods act in different ways.
+Therefore, while \fixme{our method, \emph{Flower}}, relies on the same approximation for $\tilde{p}_{\M {X}_1 \mid \M {X}_t = \M x_t}$, our methods act in different ways.
 Flow-Priors \citep{zhang2024flow} tackle inverse problems by reformulating the MAP objective as a sequence of time-dependent MAP subproblems with closed-form evaluations by taking advantage of the velocity network.
-However, their approach relies on the computation of $\mathrm{Tr}\,\nabla \M v^\theta_t$, which is costly.
+However, \fixme{unlike \emph{Flower}}, their approach relies on the computation of $\mathrm{Tr}\,\nabla \M v^\theta_t$, which is costly.
 D-Flow \citep{ben2024dflow} adopts an implicit regularization strategy, replacing the data-fidelity objective $\M x \mapsto \|\M H \M x - \M y\|^2$ with a latent loss $\M z \mapsto \|\M H(f(1,\M z)) - \M y\|^2$, where $f$ is the solution of the flow ODE.
 The latent loss is non-convex with an implicit regularization effect that prevents convergence to trivial solutions.
-The optimization is performed by back-propagation through ODE solutions, which is computationally demanding.
+The optimization is performed by back-propagation through ODE solutions, which is more computationally demanding \fixme{compared to the steps of \emph{Flower}}.
 PnP-Flow \citep{martin2025pnpflow} introduces a PnP framework that employs the velocity network as a denoiser.
-Its update steps are similar to ours, but we replace their gradient update with a proximal operation, which leads to improved reconstruction quality.
+Its update steps are similar to \fixme{\emph{Flower}}, but we replace their gradient update with a proximal operation, which leads to improved reconstruction quality.
 Moreover, \emph{Flower} offers a Bayesian justification of the process while PnP-Flow is purely plug-and-play.